 With the new support for HCL, we can now show you the compliance status of your hardware against the VMware HCL.
 This feature alone literally replaces hours of work to extract the needed data and match each server from your environment against the HCL.
 Critically, it can inform you if, where, and why your vSphere environment is not supported by VMware because of Hardware Compatibility issues.

-Today we announce a BETA version for the Runecast Analyzer support for VMware HCL!
+Today we announce a private BETA version for the Runecast Analyzer support for VMware HCL!
 It’s available for all our customers and can also be requested from here.

 The VMware HCL functionality is delivered within the Runecast Analyzer and so has the same prerequisites: